tiaod/moleculer-sc/README.md

   })
 })
 ```
-Also you can overwrite the `getMeta` method to add more addition meta info.
+Also you could overwrite the `getMeta` method to add more addition meta info.
 The default `getMeta` method is:
 ```javascript
 getMeta(socket){
   return {